geofferyj/100DaysOfGo/README.md

     * Resource:[ Go by Example - Variables](https://gobyexample.com/variables)
 * Exercise: Write a program that reads your name from the command line and greets you with "Hello, [Your Name]!".

-Day 3: Basic Data Types, Operators and Type Conversion
+Day 3 (29 Apr 2023): Basic Data Types, Operators and Type Conversion